 Coral beauty angelfish

-Hardy, colorful, bold and full of motion, the coral beauty angelfish is another ‘go-to’ species to consider as a beginner saltwater fish.
+Hardy, colorful, bold, and full of motion, the coral beauty angelfish is another ‘go-to’ species to consider as a beginner saltwater fish.
 The bold colors and relatively lower price tag make them a great fish to give dwarf angelfish a try.
-The one downside is that they are susceptible to saltwater ich.
+The two minor downsides are that they are susceptible to saltwater ich and sometimes may nip at fleshy coral polyps like zoanthids and other softies.
+That has not been my personal experience with them (I have had a Coral Beauty in my tank for years now), but there are reports.

 They get their name from the Royal coloration they display (take a look–awesome, right)?
 But they are also hardy, inexpensive and although last on the list here of 25 great beginner saltwater fish, they are certainly among the most popular fish in the hobby.